craigh411/suggestion-box/README.md

-results       | The maximum number of results to display in the suggestion box | 10 fadeIn        | Whether to apply a fade in effect to the suggestion box | true fadeOut       | Whether to apply a fade out effect to the suggestion box | false menuWidth     | How you would like the suggestion box width to be calculated, either: 'auto' - Browser automatically calculates the width based on content or 'constraint' - Constrain the suggestion box width to the search box width | auto delay         | The number of milliseconds to wait until to consider the user to have stopped typing.
+results       | The maximum number of results to display in the suggestion box | 10 fadeIn        | Whether to apply a fade in effect to the suggestion box | true fadeOut       | Whether to apply a fade out effect to the suggestion box | false menuWidth     | How you would like the suggestion box width to be calculated.
+This can either be `'auto'` which will calculate the width based on the content or `'constrain'` which will set the width to the size of the search box and constrain the content to it.  | auto delay         | The number of milliseconds to wait until to consider the user to have stopped typing.
 An ajax call to                  the given suggestion url will be made after this time. | 400 topOffset     | The number of pixels you would like to move the suggestion boxes' top position | 0 leftOffset    | The number of pixels you would like to move the suggestion boxes' left position | 0